trunghieupython10102001/musicplayer.github.io/README.md

 ### For Users
 1. Register a new account at `/register.php`
 2. Login at `/login.php`
+3. Forgot password?
+Use `/forgot-password.php` to reset
-3. Browse songs in the library
+4. Browse songs in the library
-4. Create playlists
+5. Create playlists
-5. Add songs to favorites
+6. Add songs to favorites
-6. View your play history
+7. View your play history

 ### For Admins
 1. Login with admin credentials